iftechfoundation/ifarchive-static/md/org-procedures.md

 It's pretty common for someone to upload a file and then say "Whoops, that was the wrong file, here's the right one."

 - Keep the right one and trash the wrong one(s).
 - If the new filename looks like `My Game (correct version!).html` then rename it to the intended filename.
+(See above.)
 - If the new filename looks like `My Game.html.1701652627.9965498`, then trailing bit is a timestamp.
 (Sorry, it's ugly.)
 This is what happens if someone uploads the exact same filename twice.
 Use the latest version, and rename it to remove the timestamp.

 ## The Trash directory